grdesigns/grdesigns.github.io/_posts/2017-05-18-prosthetichand.markdown

 date:   2017-05-18 12:12:12
 ---

 For my engineering design lab, a team of four students and I designed a prosthetic hand for a child with an upper limb deficiency.
-Below is a picture of out client.
+Below is a picture of our client.

 ![Our Client](/img/Goldberg1.jpg)